HakonHarnes/img-clip.nvim/README.md

 }
 ```

-File type-specific options are determined by the _filetype_ (see `:help filetype`).
-You can override settings for any filetype by specifying it as the key in your configuration:
+File type-specific options are determined by the _file type_ (see `:help filetype`).
+You can override settings for any file type by specifying it as the key in your configuration:

 ```lua
 <filetype> = { -- obtained from "set filetype?"